 If we are practicing Dharma, what is being improved?

 There’s the mental continuum, right, moment to moment to moment to moment to moment.
-On that mental continuum – with also subtlest energy as another way of looking at it – you can impute (impute is the usual word) a “me,” like a name.
+On that mental continuum – with also subtlest energy as another way of looking at it – there can be designated the word “me,” like a name.
 But “me” is not the name “me.”
 It’s not a word.
 It’s what the word refers to: “me.”

 I guess I should give my classic example.
 The classic example is in terms of a movie.
 You have a movie, let’s say Star Wars.
 And there’s each moment of the movie, moment to moment to moment to moment to moment.
 Now, Star Wars is not the title Star Wars.
 That’s just a name.
 That’s not the movie.
 That’s the name of the movie.
 And Star Wars isn’t just one moment of the movie.
 But on the basis of all the moments of the movie, the title that you give it, Star Wars, refers to the movie Star Wars.
 Does the whole movie Star Wars occur in one moment of the movie?
 No. But is there a movie Star Wars?
 Yes.
 Did I see the movie Star Wars?
 Yes.
 What did you see?
 You only saw one moment at a time.
 When you saw moment two, moment one was no longer playing.
 What did you see?